cjbatin/Go-Lambda-and-Pusher-Beams-for-Android-Notifications/README.md

 # Go Lambda and Pusher Beams for Android Notifications

-An example project that accompanies my tutorial on using AWS Go Lambda and Pusher Beams for iOS Notifications.
+An example project that accompanies my tutorial on using AWS Go Lambda and Pusher Beams for Android Notifications.

 https://pusher.com/tutorials/aws-lambda-go-android-notifications